Norfolk and Western Railway: Roanoke Shops

 The company was famous for building its own steam locomotives, a practice rare outside Britain (where most railways either built their own locomotives or had outside contractors build locomotives to their designs).
 The locomotives were built at the Roanoke Shops at Roanoke.
 The Shops employed thousands of craftsmen, who refined their products over the years.
 The A, J, and Y6 locomotives, designed, built and maintained by NW personnel, brought the company industry-wide fame for its excellence in steam power.
 The N&W's commitment to steam power was due in part to its investment in the manufacturing capacity and human resources to build and operate steam locomotives, and partially due to the major commodity it hauled, coal.
 During the 1950s, N&W rebuilt its W Class 2-8-0 Consolidations into Shop Co W6 0-8-0Ts.
 In 1960, the N&W became the last major railroad in the United States to abandon steam locomotives for diesel-electric motive power.

-Today, the Roanoke Shops continued to build and repair rolling stock until 2020 when NS closed them.
+The Roanoke Shops continued to build and repair rolling stock until 2020 when Norfolk Southern closed them, ending 139 years of operations.

+To bolster the Roanoke locomotive department, in 1916 the N&W added a large terminal (one full-circle roundhouse and two half-circle roundhouses), car shops, and yard at Shaffers Crossing, west of downtown.
+These continued to operate after the conversion to diesel power.

+Because the Roanoke Shops were so large and complete, the only other heavy repair site needed was located in Portsmouth, Ohio to serve the western section of the system, which employed about 2,000 in the 1920s.
+These shops took the place of the roundhouse and shop at Bluefield, West Virginia.